altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 *He bent over to see Kent - pushing Martha back onto her feet* "A::Did you get it?"
 *Alacira looked back up at Martha, who nodded*
-*The marble left her pocket to her hand then to Alacira who inspected it* }
+*The marble exited her pocket to her hand then to Alacira who inspected it* }
 {
 "A::Good job...